Who is Moussa Diaby: Bayer Leverkusen's versatile French winger?

 Position: Winger

-Country: France (eight caps)
+Country: France (nine caps)

 Key stats

 A year earlier, Diaby had produced a goal and three assists at the 2018 UEFA European U19 Championship, earning a place in the team of the tournament.
 His reward for scoring one and assisting two more in four matches at the 2019 FIFA U20 World Cup was a long-term deal with Leverkusen.
-A debut assist from the bench in the DFB Cup first round was followed by a goal on his first competitive start in a draw with Freiburg, but it was in the Rückrunde that he really hit his straps, serving up three goals and as many assists between Matchdays 18 to 25.
-What's more, he was clocked the second fastest sprint speed in the 2019/20 Bundesliga, peaking at 22.3 mph.
+A debut assist from the bench in the DFB Cup first round was followed by a goal on his first competitive start in a draw with Freiburg.
+Diaby ended hist first season with five league goals to his name before kicking on second time around, breaking into double figures for assists (12) and scoring four times.
+He picked some big games to turn on the style in two, supplying one goal and an assist in a 2-1 win over Borussia Dortmund and the same combination in a 3-0 win over Rhine rivals Cologne.

 Plays a bit like: Arjen Robben

-Despite being more like a less squat version of Xherdan Shaqiri in stature, Diaby has more in common with Bayern Munich legend Robben.
+Despite being more like a less squat version of Xherdan Shaqiri in stature, Diaby has more in common with Bayern legend Robben.
 For starters, the Frenchman is comfortable on his natural left-hand side, or in the inverted wing role synonymous with the Flying Dutchman's 10-year stint in the Bundesliga.
 He also has dribbling skills to bring opposition defenders to their knees, a cultured left foot and the capability to shatter land speed records.

 Don't be surprised if he one day eclipses Rocking Robben as the fastest footballer on the planet.
 The current record, set by Robben at the 2014 FIFA World Cup, is 23mph.